-The PA Department of Labor and Industry has released the Pennsylvania Workers’ Compensation Rates for worker’s who are injured during the calendar year of 2019.
-For injured workers who sustain an injury between January 1, 2019 and December 31, 2019 the rates are as follows:
+The PA Department of Labor and Industry has released the Pennsylvania Workers’ Compensation Rates for worker’s who are injured during the calendar year of 2020.
+For injured workers who sustain an injury between January 1, 2020 and December 31, 2020 the compensation rates are:

 - They will receive 66 2/3% of their gross pay.

 - An injured worker whose Average Weekly Wage is between $810.75 and $600.56:

 - They will receive a flat rate of $540.50

 - An injured worker whose Average Weekly Wage is $600.55 or less:

 - They will received 90$ of their Average Weekly Wage

 Calculating Your Average Weekly Wage

 The calculation for an Average Weekly Wage is available on our site at, How to Average Weekly Wage is Calculated in Pennsylvania.
 There are many other factors and nuances to consider when calculating an average weekly wage.
 This article touches on many, but not all, of these factors.
 If you feel your average weekly wage has been incorrectly calculated, please call Calhoon and Kaminsky P.C., for a free review of the accuracy of your compensation rate calculation.
 Ten percent interest is owed on all past underpayments of workers’ compensation.
 In addition, 50% penalties and attorney fees may be assessed against the workers’ compensation insurance company.

 Contact Us For Workers’ Compensation Questions